AdrianTomin/ThreeJS-Solar-System/README.md

 - Dynamic Controls: Utilize TweakPane controls to adjust parameters such as distance, speed, and radius, allowing for customization and experimentation.

+- Each planet is scaled up 10x for visualization.

+- Each real-life minute represents 365 days on Earth.

 ## Screenshots